 One of the most important things to remember when creating Facebook Ads is that your ad space is limited.

 We’ve all heard the saying that the human attention span is only seven seconds long.
-When it comes to marketing this is true - but it is even more true for social media.
+When it comes to marketing, this is true – but it is even more true for social media.
 The faster you can communicate the value of your offer, the better.
-Simply put, the longer your copy is, the more likely your audience is to scroll past before you’re able to get to the part that’s meant to convince them.
+Simply put, the longer your copy is, the more likely your audience is to scroll past before you can get to the part that’s meant to convince them.

 Tip: Avoid jargon and slang – deliver important information without overcomplicating things to connect with your audience faster.